When Sets Can and Cannot Have MSTD Subsets: Sum-Dominant subsets of the prime numbers

 We check that $T$ is an admissible prime 8-tuple.
 When $m>8$, the eight numbers in $T$ clearly don't cover all values modulo $m$.
-When $m \le 8$, we show by computation that $T$ does not cover all values modulo $m$.
+When $m \le 8$, one sees by straightforward computation that $T$ does not cover all values modulo $m$.

-By Conjecture \ref{conj:HL}, there are infinitely many integers $p$ such that $\{p, p+60, p+90, p+120, p+210, p+330, p+360, p+420\}$ contains all primes.
-These are all MSTD sets, so there are infinitely many MSTD sets on primes. \end{proof}
+By Conjecture \ref{conj:HL}, there are infinitely many integers $p$ such that every element of $\{p, p+60, p+90, p+120, p+210, p+330, p+360, p+420\}$ is prime.
+These are all sum-dominant sets, so there are infinitely many sum-dominant sets on primes. \end{proof}

-Of course, all we need is that the Hardy-Littlewood conjecture holds for one admissible $m$-tuple which has an MSTD subset.
-We may take $p=19$, which gives an explicit MSTD subset of the primes: $\{19, 79, 109, 139, 229, 349, 379, 439\}$ (a natural question is what is the smallest MSTD subset of the primes).
-If one wishes, one can use the conjecture to get some lower bounds on the number of MSTD subsets of the primes at most $x$.
-The proof of Theorem \ref{thm:finite} follows similarly.
+Of course, all we need is that the Hardy-Littlewood conjecture holds for one admissible $m$-tuple which has a sum-dominant subset.
+We may take $p=19$, which gives an explicit sum-dominant subset of the primes: $\{19, 79, 109, 139, 229, 349, 379, 439\}$ (a natural question is which sum-dominant subset of the primes has the smallest diameter).
+If one wishes, one can use the conjecture to get some lower bounds on the number of sum-dominant subsets of the primes at most $x$.
+The proof of Theorem \ref{thm:prime} follows similarly.

-\begin{proof}[Proof of Theorem \ref{thm:finite}] By the Green-Tao theorem, the primes contain arbitrarily long arithmetic progressions.
+\begin{proof}[Proof of Theorem \ref{thm:prime}] By the Green-Tao theorem, the primes contain arbitrarily long arithmetic progressions.
 Thus for each $N \ge 14$ there are infinitely many pairs $(p,d)$ such that are all prime.
 We can then take subsets as in the proof of Theorem \ref{thm:HLprimes}. \end{proof}